Compliance with Education Law Article 129-A and Article 129-B

 Certificates of Compliance are due by July 1st of each year.

-Certificates of Compliance are being collected in the IRS Data Exchange (IDEx).
+Certificates of Compliance with Articles 129-A and 129-B are being collected in the IRS Data Exchange (IDEx).
 To access the IDEx, go to the NYSED Application Business Portal and click on login the upper right-hand corner and log in using your SEDDAS account username and password.
 If you do not already have a SEDDAS account to access the IDEx please reach out to your institution’s President or Director of Institutional Research as they can set up accounts for those who need them.
 For more information on the IDEx, accounts, etc. please visit higheredsupport.nysed.gov.

 Questions about how to submit the certificate of compliance in the IDEx should be directed to email@example.com